 Continuity mistake: During the scene of the fight between Dillinger, and Melvin Purvis and the Little Bohemia Lodge, it shows Purvis shooting from the side and he has a straight magazine in his Thompson, but when the shot faces him he has a drum magazine in his Thompson, but when it goes back to his side to reload, he again has the straight magazine.

 Factual error: Early in the movie, during a bank robbery, there is an FDIC sign beside the teller.
 Dillinger's bank robberies were mostly in 1933, he was arrested in January 1934.
 The FDIC was not enacted until January 1934, making it impossible for the bank to have been insured by the FDIC during the 1933 robberies.
 Additionally, in the same robbery, the teller displays $5 bills that are the current format (multiple colors, offset picture, larger numbers) which would not have been present at that time.

-Continuity mistake: When Dillinger is looking at his watch just before going to the movies, you can see that the time is 6:00.
+Continuity mistake: When Dillinger is looking at his watch just before going to the movies, the time is 6:02.
 Close-up of his mum's photo, and the time is now something like 6:25.

 Continuity mistake: When Dillinger is being flown back to Indiana he has a moustache.
 As he is leaving the plane, the moustache is gone.

 Factual error: During the movie Dillinger talks with Baby-Face Nelson about a train job.
 The train is visible in the background.
 The train however is the Union Pacific locomotive 844.
 This locomotive was not built and delivered to the Union Pacific until December 1944, 10 years after Dillinger was killed.

 Factual error: The film is set in the 1930s, but when there is a closeup of a sheet of text (a conversation between Billie and John), it is typed out in a computer font (which did not exist) as opposed to a typewriter.